 I believe that we can learn from the subconscious ability to turn a negative impulse into a positive action.
 We can learn to be aware of disappointments in life and turn powerful negative urges into positive action.
 For example, if a person does not receive a raise or promotion at work, the feeling of anger or disappointment can be used to improve their performance or find a better career field.
 Anger can always be channeled into a great workout by finding a positive release for negative impulses.

 Thank you for taking the time to read this post.
 I would love to hear how you think sublimation may have had an impact on your own life.
-Please share your insight and leave a comment below.
+I would love to hear your thoughts in the comments section below.

 Ph.D. in Clinical Psychology